Jobs at Curtin Singapore

 The role includes responsibility for planning trimesters/semesters, assisting to efficiently and effectively manage the delivery of teaching and learning, managing ongoing and sessional teaching staff and engaging with Curtin University academic staff on quality assurance and benchmarking.
 It also includes teaching (as agreed by the PVC), research (as agreed by the PVC), and provision of student academic advice and ongoing discipline scholarship.

-2. Key Relationships:
+2. Key relationships:

 - Director and Head of Academic Services and team